How Fast Can Electric Scooters Go in 2021? Top Speed Guide for Beginners

 For commuter electric scooters, a 350-watt motor can run at street-legal speed.
 However, for heavier riders, you may want to choose something bigger so that the acceleration will not get affected.
 When choosing an electric scooter motor, you must also consider the type of terrain you will be using the scooter on.

-The battery does not only play a role in the maximum range of an electric scooter, but it also has something to do with the speed and power output.
+The electric scooter battery does not only play a role in the maximum range of an e-scooter, but it also has something to do with the speed and power output.
 A massive 3500-watt motor is meaningless without the right battery voltage.

 For massive motors, they would usually have 48v batteries installed.
 The amount of voltage will have an impact on the electric scooter’s speed and acceleration.
 There are different types of electric scooter batteries (1) that will affect the price, speed, range, and overall performance of an electric scooter.